Creating Municipal Land Use Maps with ArcGIS Pro

 Political Boundaries

 You will commonly want to add lines for political boundaries to delineate the jurisdiction of the authorities regulating land use.
-In this case, we use the municipal boundary of the City of Spokane.
+In this case, we use the municipal boundary of the City of Bloomington.

 City boundary